metadoc/metadoc.js/README.md

 metadoc --generate --source "/path/to/source_directory" --output "/path/to/output_directory"
 ```

-Metadoc also supports some common features:

 ### Ignoring Files

-It is possible to ignore files and/or directories using standard [glob](https://www.npmjs.com/package/glob#glob-primer) syntax.
+It is possible to ignore files and/or directories using [glob](https://www.npmjs.com/package/glob#glob-primer) syntax.

 For example: